Ways to vote

 When you arrive at the polling station, you will be asked to confirm your name and address.
 It is helpful to bring your polling card with you, but if you forget it that’s not a problem.

-Once you have confirmed your name and address, you will be given a ballot paper for each election happening on the day and directed to a polling booth.
+When you have provided your name, address and photo ID, you will be given a ballot paper for each election happening on the day and directed to a polling booth.

 Support for disabled voters at polling stations